-Indicate the number of outstanding shares of e report: 90,472,014 ordinary shares, par value \$0 l or ordinary shares as of the close of the period covered by the annual Indicate by check mark if the registrant is a well -known seasoned issuer, as defined n Rule 405 of the Securities Act. \square Yes \boxtimes No If this report is an annual or transition report, i Securities Exchange Act of 1934. \square Yes \boxtimes No ndicate by check mark if the regist rant is not required to file reports pursuant to Section 13 or 15(d) of the be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 s required to file such reports), and (2) has been subject to such filing Regulation S-T (§232.405 of this cl d on its corporate Web site, if any, every Interactive Data File required to appear) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an accelera red filer or a non-accelerated filer. ☐ Large Accelerated filer ☐ Non-accelerated filer ☐ Accelerated filer ☑ Emerging growth company with U.S. GAAP, indicate by check mark if the registrant has elected not ancial accounting standards provided pursuant to Section 13(a) of the Indicate by check mark which basis of accounting ng the registrant has used to prepare he financial statements included in this filing: ☑ US GAAP ☐ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other If "Other" has been checked in response to the p revious question, indicate by check mark which financial statement item the registrant has elected to follow. □ Item 17 □ Item 18 If this is an annual report, indicate by check mar k whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
-(ADDITION DE CONTRA TO ICCUEDO INVOLVI ☐ Yes ⊠ No (APPLICABLE ONLY TO ISSUERS INVOLVE , Indicate by check mark whether the registrant h Act of 1934 subsequent to the distribution of sec quired to be filed by Sections 12, 13 or 15(d) of the Securities Exchange court. o Yes o No
+Indicate the number of outstanding shares of 90,472,014 ordinary shares, par value \$0.001 p nary shares as of the close of the period covered by the annual report: Indicate by check mark if the registrant is a we ll-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ⊠ No If this report is an annual or transition report, i Exchange Act of 1934. \square Yes \boxtimes No ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities y Section 13 or 15(d) of the Securities Exchange Act of 1934 during the th reports), and (2) has been subject to such filing requirements for the of Regulation S-T (§232.405 of this chapter ts corporate Web site, if any, every Interactive Data File required to be during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file r or a non-accelerated filer. ☐ Large Accelerated filer ☐ Non-accelerated filer ☐ Accelerated filer ☑ Emerging growth company U.S. GAAP, indicate by check mark if the registrant has elected not to ting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark which basis of account ing the registrant has used to prepare the fina ncial statements included in this filing: ⊠ US GAAP ☐ International Financial Reporting Standards as issued by the International Accounting Standards Board ☐ Other If "Other" has been checked in response to the previous question, indicate by check mark w hich financial statement item the registrant has elected to follow. ☐ Item 17 ☐ Item 18 If this is an annual report, indicate by check ma ark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+(APPLICABLE ONLY TO ISSUERS INVOL VED IN BANKRUPTCY PROCEEDINGS I $\label{eq:power_power} \square \ \mbox{Yes} \boxtimes \mbox{No}$ DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant 1934 subsequent to the distribution of securities 1 1 o be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of □ Yes □ No